Most recently updated on July 18, 2022

 It’s the only historic site run by National Parks related to the Cold War.
 It was established as a historic site in 1999.
 Its purpose is to tell the history and importance of nuclear deterrent during the Cold War.

 These two sites were part of 15 launch control facilities that commanded 150 missile silos across 13,500 square miles of southwestern South Dakota.
 The Great Plains had 1,000 nuclear missiles, including 150 in western South Dakota.

 However, the dinosaur is not the main attraction here.
-You would know that if you closely watched “Nomadland,” this year’s winner of the Oscar for best motion picture.
+You would know that if you closely watched “Nomadland,” the 2021 year winner of the Oscar for best motion picture.
 Wall is where the character Fern spends part of her wandering travels.